oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 UML defines "Simple Classifiers" that include DataTypes, and "Structured Classifiers" that include Classes, Components, Associations and Collaborations.
 The defining characteristic of a DataType is that instances are distinguished only by their value, whereas Class instances also have behavior, inheritance, roles, and other complex characteristics.
-UML class models and diagrams are commonly referred to as "Data Models", but they model "the real world" using classes while information models model data itself using datatypes.
-A practical distinction is that class models are undirected graphs representing an unlimited variety of semantic relationships, while information models are directed graphs with only two kinds of relationship: "contains" and "references".
+UML class models and diagrams are commonly referred to as "Data Models", but they model real-world entities using classes while information models model data itself using datatypes.
+A practical distinction is that class models are undirected graphs representing an unlimited variety of semantic relationships, while information models are directed graphs with only two kinds of relationship: "contain" and "reference".
 Converting a class model to an information model is largely a matter of assigning the type and direction of each relationship and establishing identifiers for all referenceable types.
 ```code